Operation School Bell®

 Making a Difference in the Lives of Children

-Operation School Bell, our main philanthropic program, touches the lives of about 800 children from kindergarten through high school every year.
+Operation School Bell, our main philanthropic program, touches the lives of about 900 children from kindergarten through high school every year.
+In 2018-19, the following programs were added to our Operation School Bell Program:

 “Thank you sooo much for the Operation School Bell certificate for the clothing.
 My family is in a very difficult situation right now, and this is just what I have been praying for.
 I haven’t had new clothes in 2 years.
 This is such a beautiful and inspiring thing you do for the kids who have nothing.
 When my teacher called my name to receive this, my heart filled with joy.
 Now I won’t have to wear the 1 pair of jeans I own every day.
 You are a gold hearted person!
 May God bless you.
 Thank you for everything.”